How to Get Food License in India?

 Step 3: Send a Legal Notice to the Lodging Provider

 If the hotel or booking site ignores your complaint or offers an unsatisfactory solution, you can send a formal legal notice.
 This step shows that you are serious and gives the company one final chance to resolve the matter.
+Clearly mention your complaint, booking details, and the resolution you are seeking

 Legal notices often prompt swift action from service providers who want to avoid legal consequences.